4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

 ## 📝 Instructions:

-Write a function that merges two lists and returns a single new list (`merge_list`) merging all the values of both lists.
+Write a function `merge_list` that merges two lists and returns a single new list merging all the values of both lists.

  1. Declare an empty list.